 Even when Microsoft renamed White Glove to Pre-Provisioning, that name still exists everywhere.
 I opened the technical document and started searching for WhiteGlove instead.

-These context items above, “ZeroTouchProvisoning” and “WhiteGlove” were mentioned in the “RequestSecurityToken” examples
+The context items “ZeroTouchProvisoning” and “WhiteGlove” mentioned above were in the “RequestSecurityToken” examples.

 That one sounds familiar, right?
-In one of my latest blogs, I was also referring to this token but in combination with fetching the Autopilot Profile
+In one of my latest blogs, I also mentioned using this token to fetch the Autopilot Profile.

 The Token Games: The Ballad of Autopilot and Profiles – Call4Cloud

 That sounds exactly like what I was looking for!
-So, when a device reaches out to the Intune service after being Azure Ad Joined it will start requesting the security token.
+So, when a device reaches out to the Intune service after being Azure Ad Joined, it will request the security token.
 This request will define whether the device is a White Glove device.

 With this information, the Intune service would determine if the device is a white glove device.
 This information will be compared with the information Intune has by looking at the Autopilot profile (that has been assigned to the device)

-If they allow pre-provisioning setting was set to NO in that assigned Autopilot profile, the Intune service would reject the Intune enrollment that was triggered from the fake foouser
+If the pre-provisioning setting was set to NO in that assigned Autopilot profile, the Intune service would reject the Intune enrollment triggered by the fake FOOUser.

 5. Checking it in real life

-Now we know where to look, I unfolded the “RequestSecurityToken” and immediately spotted the “WhiteGlove” and ZeroTouchProvisioning” context items.
-Besides these 2 context items, it also contains the HWDevID.
-By passing along this Device ID, the Intune service could query if that device has an Autopilot profile attached and if it is allowed to perform the White-Glove
+Now we know where to look; I unfolded the “RequestSecurityToken” and immediately spotted the “WhiteGlove” and ZeroTouchProvisioning” context items.
+Besides these two context items, it also contains the HWDevID.
+By passing along this Device ID, the Intune service could query if that device has an Autopilot profile attached and if it is allowed to perform the WhiteGlove.

 When combining this information with this information from the trace, we now know for sure that the Intune Service has its “Firewall service” enabled and is blocking the Intune Enrollment from the device if it doesn’t have the WhiteGlove configured to “TRUE”